gragusa/Divergences.jl/README.md

 ## Supported divergences

-The package defines a `Divergence` type with the following suptypes:
+The package defines an abstract `Divergence` type with the following suptypes:

 * Kullback-Leibler divergence `KullbackLeibler`
 * Chi-square distance `ChiSquared`